Even-cycle decompositions of graphs with no odd-$K_4$-minor: Proof of Theorem

 Recall that $u$ and $v$ are the vertices of a contracted albatross in $(G', \Sigma')$.
-Let $F$ and $F'$ be the two faces adjacent to the odd face given by $u$ and $v$.
-We may assume $F$ is the outer face and even.
+Let $F$ and $F'$ be the two faces adjacent to the unbalanced face given by $u$ and $v$.
+We may assume $F$ is the outer face and balanced.
 Let $C$ be the boundary cycle of $F$.
 Let $G''=G'\setminus E(C)$, and $\{G_1,...,G_k\}$ be its set of blocks.
 We may assume $k\ge 2$, else let $H'=C$.
 Note that each $G_i$ is an Eulerian plane subgraph of $G'$, and is $2$-connected unless it is a $\tilde K_2^2$.
-We may further assume at least one $G_i$, say $G_1$, is non-bipartite else let $H'=G''$.
+We may further assume at least one $G_i$, say $G_1$, is not balanced else let $H'=G''$.